 Vitamins/minerals and probiotics have also been included in the consultation proposals as items of limited clinical effectiveness which are of high cost to the NHS.

-NHS England partnered with NHS Clinical Commissioners after CCGs asked for a nationally co-ordinated approach to the development of commissioning guidance in this area to ensure consistency and address unwarranted variation.
-Conditions for which over the counter items should not routinely be prescribed in primary care: Guidance for CCGs aims to provide a consistent, national framework for CCGs to use.
-A series of implementation tools to support CCGs are also available.
+NHS England partnered with NHS Clinical Commissioners after the former CCGs asked for a nationally co-ordinated approach to the development of commissioning guidance in this area to ensure consistency and address unwarranted variation.
+Conditions for which over the counter items should not routinely be prescribed in primary care: Guidance for ICSs aims to provide a consistent, national framework for ICSs to use.
+A series of implementation tools to support ICSs are also available.